JacobMadeley/cp3407-project-v2024/user_stories/user_story_user_roles.md

 * A modern database will be needed to manage User Roles and their appropriate levels of access.
 * Administration will have full access to managing new users and assigning them appropriate User Roles for Staff Users.
-* Guests will be 'logging in' possibly via a pre-made "My Hotel" assigned account or one made by via a 'sign-up/ create' account process.
+* Guests will be 'logging in' possibly via a pre-made "My Hotel" assigned account or one made via a 'sign-up/ create' account process.

 ## Description:

-Description-v1: Define the User Roles for different users of "My Hotel" App/Website and their respective level of access, some of these User Roles could include; Administrators, Reception staff, Housekeeping staff and guests.
+Description-v1: Define the User Roles for different users of the "My Hotel" App/Website and their respective level of access, some of these User Roles could include; Administrators, Reception staff, Housekeeping staff and guests.
 Levels of access for these User Roles could include; Admin, Staff, Guest.<br><br>
-Having different levels of access associated with User Roles will allow for better managed accounts as well as distinguishing Hotel staff from their Guests.
+Having different levels of access associated with User Roles will allow for better-managed accounts as well as distinguishing Hotel staff from their Guests.
 The use of a database for users will allow for managing their access to other aspects of the App/Website such as Inventory management restricted to Guests but accessible to Staff roles, while another section of 'My Hotel' like Room Status Updates is accessible to all User Roles.

 [//]: # (You need to keep all versions here so that your instructor/marker can see your changes easily. )